B1 cell: Role in immune response

 B1 cells self-renew and spontaneously secrete IgM and IgG3 serum antibodies.
+B-1 cells continually secrete natural IgM antibodies without the presence of antigen or infection.
+This distinguishes them from conventional B-2 cells, which require CD4^{+} T cell dependent activation to initiate antibody production.
 These natural serum antibodies display extensive polyreactivity, demonstrable self-reactivity and bind to many common pathogen-associated carbohydrates.
 Natural serum antibodies play an important early role in the immune response to many bacteria and viruses but require complement fixation for effective antigen clearance.
-Innate sensing mechanisms can rapidly mobilize B1 cells regardless of specificity, highlighting the innate-like activity of this separate B cell compartment.
+The antibodies produced by B-1 cells have low affinity and broad specificity, which allow some level of promiscuous/ binding across structurally related epitopes, allowing for a broad and immediate defence against potential pathogens as well as apoptotic cellular debris to contribute to immune homeostasis.

 In human leprosy skin lesions, a histopathology study reported that B-1–like cells and marginal zone B cells are enriched in tuberculoid and type 1 reaction lesions compared with lepromatous, type 2 reaction, and indeterminate forms, consistent with a Th1-skewed response.

+B-1 cells contribute to immune tolerance by limiting the production of IgG autoantibodies against a range of self-antigens.
+In murine models of lupus, such as the Lyn-/- mouse, B-1 cells suppress IgG autoimmune responses for proteins including C1q, collagen, laminin, IFNγ, TNFα, MPO, and PR3.
+They also secrete IL-10, an anti-inflammatory cytokine that inhibits both CD8^{+} T cell activation and immunoglobulin antibody class switching of autoimmune B cells.

 B1b cells are known to be able to induce some type of memory, but their role in memory cells is unknown and may follow an untraditional route.

-B1b cells have effective and long-lasting responses to Borrelia hermsii, Streptococcus pneumoniae, Salmonella Enterica, Salmonella Typhi and Enterobacter cloacae bacteria.
+B1b cells have effective and long-lasting responses to Borrelia hermsii, Streptococcus pneumoniae, Salmonella enterica, Salmonella typhi and Enterobacter cloacae bacteria.